 I can’t give you a definitive blanket answer to this because the ratio of sugar, yeast, liquid and flour will always affect things (and also because, though I love baking with them, I am not a yeasted dough expert!), but your steam oven will let you control temperature, which means the dough will rise pretty consistently and be the same each time you make the same recipe.

-In general, sugary doughs like the one in today’s recipe will rise quickly because there’s lots of food for the yeast to consume and grow.
+In general, sugary doughs like the one in today’s chocolate monkey bread recipe will rise quickly because there’s lots of food for the yeast to consume and grow.
 Heavy grain or sourdough loaves take a lot longer and actually I prefer to prove these overnight in the fridge to improve their flavour (but that’s a post for another day).

 The simplest guide to ‘what should my proved dough look like’ is this: if you gently push your finger onto the dough and it makes an indent which springs back in a couple of seconds, that’s perfect.
 If the imprint just stays there and not much else happens, you need to prove a little longer.
 If the whole lot deflates like a sad balloon as soon as you touch it, it’s over-proved, which means (sadly) your baked goods will come out of the oven pretty dense and pancake-like.